 The detector part is located right after the decay volume.
 It has shape of the annulus with the inner radius $r_{\text{in}} = 18\text{ cm}$ and outer radius $r_{\text{out}} = 50\text{ cm}$.
 The detector covers polar angles $1.5<\theta <4\text{ mrad}$ and consists of $\simeq 3$ m of silicon tracker with the transversal resolution of $\sigma_{x,y} = 30\ \mu\text{m}$, the timing layer with Low-Gain Avalanche Detectors (LGAD) having resolution $\sigma_{t} \sim 30\text{ ps}$, and a high granularity EM and hadronic calorimeter.

 The background is greatly reduced because of 200-300 $\lambda_{\text{int}}$ of magnetized iron in the LHC quadrupole magnets Q1–Q3.
 Detailed FLUKA simulations predict $\simeq 30$ charged particles with momentum $p>1\text{ GeV}$ and $\simeq 1$ light neutral hadron ($K^0_S, K^0_L, \Lambda$) per bunch crossing~\cite{Cerci:2021nlb}.
-Charged particles and decays of neutral hardrons may mimic decays of new physics particles.
-The combination of the precision hodoscope (with inefficiency of $10^{-5}$) and precision tracking reduces the background for most of the new physics decay channels down to a negligible level for the mass of a new physics particle $m_X \gtrsim 0.8\text{ GeV}$.
-Nevertheless, decays of neutral hadrons create a background in the region $m_X \lesssim 0.8\text{ GeV}$, making it complicated to search for new particles in this mass range.
+Charged particles and decays of neutral hadrons may mimic decays of new physics particles.
+The combination of the precision hodoscope (with the inefficiency of $10^{-5}$) and precision tracking reduces the background for most of the new physics decay channels down to a negligible level for the mass of a new physics particle $m_X \gtrsim 0.8\text{ GeV}$.
+Nevertheless, decays of neutral hadrons create a background in the region $m_X \lesssim 0.8\text{ GeV}$, making searching for new particles in this mass range complicated.